SAP-samples/teched2023-IN260/exercises/ex6/README.md

 ## Summary

-You've now successfully learnt how to use caching abstraction provided by the SAP Cloud SDK.
+You've now successfully learned how to use caching abstraction provided by the SAP Cloud SDK.

 Continue to - [Exercise 7 - (Optional) Deploying the application to SAP Business Technology Platform](exercises/ex7/) if you are interested in deploying the application to the SAP BTP CF.